pusher/pusher-websocket-swift/README.md

 [CocoaPods](http://cocoapods.org) is a dependency manager for Cocoa projects and is our recommended method of installing PusherSwift and its dependencies.

-> If you are looking to use encrypted channels, please read the [specific installation instructions](#cocoapods-1).

 If you don't already have the Cocoapods gem installed, run the following command:

 ```bash